 The campaign began on March 12, as Porter’s fleet entered the mouth of the Red River from the Mississippi River.
 Events went well for the Federals initially.
 On March 14, Smith’s soldiers overran Fort DeRussy and captured a Confederate garrison of approximately 300 men.
 On the next day, Porter and Smith moved upriver and occupied Alexandria unopposed.
 Banks was behind schedule, and the forward elements of his army did not reach Alexandria until March 23.
 Banks himself did not arrive until the next day.
 At last united, the combined federal forces moved upriver to Grand Ecore.

 On April 6, Banks left the Red River and the protection of Porter’s fleet to travel up an inland road toward Shreveport.
 By the time his whole force was in motion, the column of cavalry, artillery, infantry, and supplies stretched over twenty miles along the narrow road.
 Unwisely, Banks had positioned his supply train between his vanguard cavalry unit and their infantry support.

 Clash Near Mansfield, Louisiana

 The assault began on the Confederate left and did not go well initially.
-Blistering rifle and artillery fire halted the Brigadier General Alfred Mouton’s Rebels almost immediately.
+Blistering rifle and artillery fire halted Brigadier General Alfred Mouton’s Confederates almost immediately.
 Mouton died during a second charge Confederate charge that proved equally futile.

 The Battle of Mansfield was a stunning Confederate victory.
 Throughout the engagement, Banks could never take advantage of his superior numbers because of poor troop deployment along the narrow road.
 Fewer than one-half of his soldiers took part in the battle.

-During the night, Banks ordered his army to fall back and to regroup at the town of Pleasant Hill.
-The Rebel victory marked the beginning of the Union retreat from the Red River Valley, and it was the last major triumph by a Confederate army during the Civil War.
+During the night, Banks ordered his army to fall back and regroup at the town of Pleasant Hill.
+The Confederate victory marked the beginning of the Union retreat from the Red River Valley, and it was the last major triumph by a Confederate army during the Civil War.